Abdullah bin Suleiman Al Hamdan: Career

 His brother was working at diwan of Abdulaziz as a minor finance clerk, and Abdullah Suleiman replaced him who left the diwan due to his illness.
 From 1921 he began to work for Abdulaziz and was first assigned by Abdulaziz to manage his budget.
 Later Abdullah Suleiman became his personal advisor.
 Following the capture of Mecca in 1924 he was sent by Abdulaziz there together with Hafiz Wahba and Abdullah Al Damluji, the other advisors of the monarch, to make observations in the city before his arrival.
 After the completion of the annexation of Hijaz Abdullah Suleiman settled there to combine the Hijazi finance and Abdulaziz's court treasury.
 In addition, he was responsible for the management of the revenues collected from customs and post offices in the region.
-He was also responsible for the collection of the taxes on pilgrims.
+He was also responsible for collecting the taxes on pilgrims.

 Abdullah Suleiman began to deal with financial management of the country in 1928 when the related body was named agency of finance.
 Following the establishment of the ministry of finance in 1932 he became the head of the organization.
-More specifically, in December 1931 the constitution of the council of deputies (Majlis al Wukala) was declared, and Abdullah Suleiman became one of four council members as the deputy for finance.
+More specifically, in December 1931 the constitution of the council of deputies was declared, and Abdullah Suleiman became one of four council members as the deputy for finance.

 The oil agreement with the Standard Oil Company of California was signed by Abdullah Suleiman on behalf of Saudi Arabia and Lloyd N. Hamilton on behalf of the company in Khuzam Palace, Jeddah, on 29 May 1933.
-Suleiman remained responsible for the relations with the company which was later renamed ARAMCO.
+Suleiman remained responsible for the relations with the company which was later renamed as ARAMCO.
 He accompanied King Abdulaziz in his meeting with Franklin D. Roosevelt on 14 February 1945.
-In 1947 Abdullah Suleiman prepared the first budget of Saudi Arabia which was rejected by King Abdulaziz because of the inclusion of serious cuts in spending.
+Abdullah Suleiman prepared the first budget of Saudi Arabia in 1947 which was rejected by King Abdulaziz because of the inclusion of serious cuts in spending.

-Over time Abdullah Suleiman gained more power and appointed his brother and his son to the post of the vice and deputy finance minister, respectively.
+Over time Abdullah Suleiman gained more power and appointed his brother and his son to the posts of the vice and deputy finance minister, respectively.
 He continued to head the ministry of finance following the death of King Abdulaziz in 1953.
 In addition, King Saud, the successor of King Abdulaziz, made Abdullah Suleiman the head of the State Economic Council.
-During this period he met with Hjalmar Schacht who was a consultant of Aristotle Socrates Onassis and Adolf Hitler's finance expert to negotiate the terms of an agreement to establish a state owned Saudi Arabian maritime tanker company.
+During this period he met with Hjalmar Schacht who was a consultant of Aristotle Socrates Onassis and was Adolf Hitler's finance expert to negotiate the terms of an agreement to establish a state owned Saudi Arabian maritime tanker company.
 The agreement was signed by King Saud and Onassis in January 1954.

-In September 1954 Suleiman asked to be relieved from the office due to his health problems, and his resignation was accepted by King Saud next year in September.
+Suleiman asked to be relieved from the office due to his health problems in September 1954, and his resignation was accepted by King Saud next year in September.
 However, there are many reports citing various reasons for his resignation.
-For instance, his involvement in the Onassis tanker agreement and his active role in the relations with Aramco are cited as reasons.
+For instance, his involvement in the Onassis tanker agreement and his active role in the relations with Aramco are given as reasons.
 Suleiman was replaced by Mohammed Suroor Sabban in the post.